End to End Testing#

 directory:

-Create the 2 necessary E2E filter files following these formats:
+Go into the folder, and create the 2 necessary E2E filter files following these formats: - E2E JSON Filter File

 File name format: